How Not to Be the Target of a Workplace Bully

 Use these 8 tips to avoid being the victim of workplace bullying

 Bullies appear everywhere.
-It's no longer just the mean kid who steals lunch money; it can be the mean VP who sets his target on an employee.
-Lots of people get bullied over their lifetimes (and often, people can be the bully at one point and the bullied at another).
+The bully is no longer just the mean kid who steals school lunch money; the bully is likely the mean VP who sets his target on an employee.
+Many people are bullied over their lifetimes (and often, people can be the bully at one point and the bullied at another).

 But some people seem to have a target on their backs.
 If you're one of those people, there are things you can do to reduce your chances of being the victim the next time a bully crosses your path.

 Your manager hired you because you are the best person for the job.
 She undoubtedly interviewed numerous people and rejected many more people without taking the time to interview them.
 This means you can walk into a new job with your head held high.
 You're awesome!